frazer-lab/cardips-ipsc-eqtl/README.md

 * `lead_variants.tsv` - This file has the lead variants for *all* genes including variants that are equally significant.
 Note that this file includes genes that were not significant.
-The `perm_sig` column indicates whether a gene was an eGene.
+The `perm_sig` column indicates whether a gene was an eGene (i.e. had a significant eQTL).
 * `lead_variants_single.tsv` - This file has a single lead variant for each gene.
 I choose randomly if there are ties.
 This file also contains *all* genes, not just significant genes.
 * `pvalues.tsv` - This file has the permutation p-value for each gene.
 * `qvalues.tsv` - This file has the permutation p-value, the q-value, and whether the gene is significant.
-* `gene_variant_pairs.tsv` - This file has all significant variant-gene pairs.
+* `gene_variant_pairs.tsv` - This file has all significant variant-gene
+  associations only for eGenes.
-* `sig_lead_snvs_single.tsv` - This file has the most significant SNV per gene for genes that were significant.
+* `sig_lead_snvs_single.tsv` - This file has the most significant SNV per gene for eGenes.
 I choose randomly to break ties and drop genes that don't have a significant SNV.
 * `independent_lead_snvs.tsv` - This file is created by LD pruning the variants in `sig_lead_snvs_single.tsv`.
 * `independent_lead_snvs.bed` - Bed file for `independent_lead_snvs.bed`.